 E Triple phosphate crystals

 A 53-year-old woman has had chronic arthritis pain for the past 3 years.
-She has taken 2 gm of phenacetin a day for her pain over that time.
+She has taken 2 gm of phenacetin and acetaminophen a day for her pain over that time.
 She now has increasing fatigue.
 There are no abnormal findings on physical examination.
 Laboratory studies show her serum urea nitrogen is 52 mg/dL and creatinine 5.4 mg/dL.
-Which of the following pathologic findings is most likely present in her kidneys?
+Which of the following pathologic findings is most likely to occur in her kidneys?

 A Papillary necrosis